aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 What if I told you…

-…that there’s a technique (**?**) that can radically transform how we create, maintain, and publish our diagrams?
+…that there’s a technology that can radically transform how we create, maintain, and publish our diagrams?

-A technique that many of us already use every day, when writing programs?
+A technology that many of us already use every day, when writing programs?

 ## (what could be)